Christmas in the Dominican Republic: 12 Traditions for the Holiday Season

 Dominican immigrants returning home, early business closures on Christmas Eve, and lights twinkling on palm trees.
 Double sueldo, or the traditional extra month’s pay for the holidays.

 These are just a few of the top Dominican Christmas traditions.
-The holiday season on the island is all about spending time with loved ones.
-And the celebrations begin long before December 25th.
+The holiday season on the island is all about spending time with loved ones, and the celebrations begin long before December 25th.

 These are 12 of the most popular and well-known traditions of Christmas in Dominican Republic cities and towns.